doppllib/doppllib.github.io/docs/AddingDoppl.md

 project root directory, using `gradle` (if you have a compatible version of Gradle installed) or `./gradlew` (if you prefer to use the Gradle Wrapper).

+When that is completed, in a terminal window, navigate to the `iosApp/` directory and run `pod install`.
+This will complete the process of creating the pods for this workspace.
+Then, navigate to the `iosTest/` directory and run `pod install` there as well.

 ## Step #10: Build the Pods

 Double-click on the `iosApp.xcworkspace` file in your `iosApp/` project or otherwise